wernerhp/ha.integration.load_shedding/README.md

 # Sensor
 The load shedding sensor State will always reflect the current load shedding stage.
 i.e When load shedding is suspended, it will show **No Load Shedding**.
 When Stage 2 is active, it will show **Stage 2**.
-> Since the schedules differ depending on the Stage, the correct `start_time`, `end_time`, `start_in`, `end_in` and `schedule` times only show once there is an active Stage as it needs to know which stage to query.
+> Since the schedules differ depending on the Stage, the correct `start_time`, `end_time`, `starts_in`, `ends_in` and `schedule` times only show once there is an active Stage as it needs to know which stage to query.
 When there is No Load Shedding the Stage 1 schedule will be shown.

 <details>
   <summary>Screenshot</summary>